 Our teaching staff support you throughout your degree to help you understand the job market, where the current opportunities are and what strategies will help you.

-VIT’s Academic Dean, Professor Arun Patil, is overseeing external engagements and partnerships which will not only help students with internships during their degree but also when seeking work afterwards.
+The VIT coordinator for internship and industry engagement contacts with various partners will not only help students with internships during their degree but also when seeking work upon graduation.

-It is not necessary to have a Bachelors degree as a prerequisite if you have 5 years of relevant supervisory and managerial work experience.
+It is not necessary to have a Bachelors degree as a prerequisite if you have 5 years of relevant professional, supervisory or managerial work experience, you can apply for entry into the Graduate Certificate in Business Administration as a pathway into MBA.
 If you are not sure, contact us to see if your work experience is sufficient.

-Information on how to apply can be found here for domestic students and here for international students.
+Information on how to apply can be found here for domestic students.

 Graduate Certificate of Business Administration (GCBA) – 4 Units